Discover the career path of George Lucas, from the first major opportunity to industry-changing achievements.

 In May 2014, a potential lakefront site on Museum Campus in Chicago was proposed for the Lucas Museum of Narrative Art.

-In June 2014, Chicago was selected as the location for the Lucas Museum of Narrative Art, pending approval of the Chicago Plan Commission, which was granted.
+By June 2014, Chicago had been selected as the location for the Lucas Museum of Narrative Art, pending approval from the Chicago Plan Commission.

 In October 2014, George Lucas received Honorary Membership of the Society of Motion Picture and Television Engineers.